So, you want to work in private equity.

 The good news is, you don’t need to have an incredibly awesome or unique answer to get it right.

-Based on our experience, “why private equity” is more of a check-the-box sort of question.
+Based on our experience, this question is more of a check-the-box sort of question.

 You must get it right in order to move on to the next stage of the process.
 But once your answer passes the minimum threshold, there’s no need to go overboard because it won’t earn you any extra points.